Detecting Healthcare Fraud with ML

 This is Part 2 of "The Compliance-First Fintech Playbook" series.
 Part 1 covered healthcare KYC/KYB requirements.
 Part 3 examines full compliance program costs.

-At 2:47 AM, our fraud detection system flagged a $3,200 lab equipment purchase from "MedSupply Express"—the fourth such transaction this week from different dental practices, all using cards issued minutes before the purchase.
-By 3:15 AM, we had blocked $47,000 in coordinated fraud across 12 practices.
+At 2:47 AM our fraud detection system flagged a $3,200 lab equipment purchase from "MedSupply Express."
+Fourth such transaction that week from different dental practices, all using cards issued minutes before the purchase.
+By 3:15 AM we had blocked $47,000 in coordinated fraud across 12 practices.

 Traditional banking fraud systems never would have caught this.
-The individual transactions were under typical velocity thresholds, the merchants appeared legitimate, and the purchasing patterns looked like normal supply orders.
+The individual transactions were under typical velocity thresholds.
+The merchants appeared legitimate.
+The purchasing patterns looked like normal supply orders.

 Consumer banking fraud detection focuses on velocity, geography, and merchant category anomalies.
-Healthcare fraud exploits clinical purchasing patterns and practice operational flows that general-purpose systems don't understand.
+Healthcare fraud exploits clinical purchasing patterns and practice operational flows that general-purpose systems do not understand.

-After-Hours Lab Order Fraud: Legitimate dental labs close at 5-6 PM.
+After-hours lab order fraud: Legitimate dental labs close at 5-6 PM.
 Orders placed at 10 PM using newly-issued virtual cards represent 89% fraud in our dataset.
-Standard fraud systems only check velocity and spending limits—they don't understand healthcare business hours.
+Standard fraud systems check velocity and spending limits.
+They do not understand healthcare business hours.

-Supply Vendor Impersonation: Fraudsters create shell companies with names like "Dental Supply Solutions" or "Healthcare Equipment LLC."
+Supply vendor impersonation: Fraudsters create shell companies with names like "Dental Supply Solutions" or "Healthcare Equipment LLC."
 To consumers, these look legitimate.
-To dental practices, these names don't match known suppliers like Patterson, Schein, or Benco.
+To dental practices, these names do not match known suppliers like Patterson, Schein, or Benco.
 Our ML model learned legitimate supplier patterns from 777 practices' transaction history.

-Equipment Financing Exploitation: Fraudsters exploit the fact that dental equipment purchases range from $15,000 (digital X-ray) to $150,000 (cone beam CT scanner).
-They submit fraudulent applications with stolen practice information for mid-range equipment that doesn't trigger manual underwriting review.
+Equipment financing exploitation: Fraudsters exploit the fact that dental equipment purchases range from $15,000 (digital X-ray) to $150,000 (cone beam CT scanner).
+They submit fraudulent applications with stolen practice information for mid-range equipment that does not trigger manual underwriting review.

-Insurance Reimbursement Timing Attacks: Legitimate practices show predictable cash flow patterns—low balances followed by insurance reimbursement deposits.
+Insurance reimbursement timing attacks: Legitimate practices show predictable cash flow patterns with low balances followed by insurance reimbursement deposits.
 Fraudsters exploit this by timing large purchases during historically low-balance periods, knowing practices expect deposits within 2-3 days.

 These patterns are invisible to traditional fraud detection because they require understanding healthcare operations.